 Being prepared is the key to maximising opportunities for gathering communications material, especially as time will be of the essence.
 This includes giving some thought to the following:

 - Ensure media and communications are in your Emergency Preparedness Plan.
 What support will you need if an emergency hits?
 Are there any sensitive issues you need to be aware of, like ethnic divisions, political controversies, government view of NGOs?
 How will you manage communications in an emergency if there is an Internet outage or the mobile network is down?

 - Identify your spokespeople.
-This will likely be the CD and ACD, and Emergency Team Leader if you have one.
+This will likely be the Country Director (CD) and Assistant Country Director (ACD), and Emergency Team Leader if you have one.
 Ensure they have media training.

 - Identify your media focal point.
 Who will handle media requests until an Emergency Communications Officer is deployed?
 This will likely be your Communications Officer if you have one, or your ACD or Emergency Team Leader.

-- Implement a CO Media Policy.
+- Implement a Country Office Media Policy.
 Ensure your staff know what to do if they are approached by a journalist.
 Monitor national news for information relevant to CARE’s work.

-- Ask your Lead Member for media relations training for your senior staff so you have the skills and confidence to handle media interviews in an emergency.
+- Ask your Lead Member or Regional Communications Advisor for media relations training for your senior staff so you have the skills and confidence to handle media interviews in an emergency.

 - Have communications equipment on hand.
 Ensure you have a camera, branded clothing and stickers, etc.